Insurrection of 31 May – 2 June 1793: Aftermath

 On 3 June the convention decided to split up the land belonging to Émigrés and sell it to farmers, a maximum on grain prices was introduced, a revolutionary army would be organized, and every citizen would be armed.
 Robespierre attended a meeting of the Jacobin club to support a decree ending slavery.
 In the course of summer 1793, governmental power moved into the provisional Committee of Public Safety, and the Jacobin First Republic began its offensive against the enemies of the Revolution.

 The trial of the 22 began before the Revolutionary Tribunal on 24 October 1793.
 The verdict was a foregone conclusion.
 On 31 October, they were borne to the guillotine.
 It took 36 minutes to decapitate all of them, including Charles Éléonor Dufriche de Valazé, who had committed suicide the previous day upon hearing the sentence he was given.
-It seems 73 deputies who voted against the insurrection were reinstalled on 8 December 1793.
+Most of the 73 deputies who voted against the insurrection were reinstalled on 8 December 1794 and 8 March 1795.